lightly-io/team-awareness-training/README.md

 # Team awareness training
-8-week course in meditation &amp; mindfulness for a team, published under the [GNU GPL license](LICENSE).
+8-week course in meditation &amp; mindfulness for a team, published under the [Creative Commons License](LICENSE).

 The goal of this course is to increase participants focus and lower their stress levels.